 It starts with what, to my mind, is the defining factor of a multilingual plugin: the quality of the translations.

 Quality of translations and efficiency of use

-If you’re running a multilingual website the quality of the translations is, in almost all cases, supremely important.
+If you’re running a professional multilingual website the quality of the translations is supremely important.
 It would be the defining factor, at least for me, in the choice of translation tools.

 After all, if I come across a site where the English version is poor, I quickly give up and move on to another site.
 I simply cannot be bothered to do the extra work of trying to understand poorly translated content.